 The New Brunswick Minister’s letter back to Matrixvisa can be seen here.

-32. Changes to Ontario Selection on Express Entry recommended by Matrixvisa.
+32. Changes to the Ontario Selection on Express Entry recommended by Matrixvisa.

 24 May 2017